Facing execution, Julius Jones seeks clemency — with help from an unlikely ally

-Last week, Oklahoma’s Attorney General requested an Oct.
+Last week, Oklahoma’s attorney general requested an Oct.
 28 execution date for Jones, who was 19 at the time he was arrested for the murder of Paul Howell, Ellison’s boyfriend.
 Jones, now 41, has spent half his life in prison and maintained his innocence.

-After a nearly two year wait to plead to Oklahoma’s Pardon and Parole Board for a commutation, Jones has arrived at last real chance to walk free.
+After a nearly two-year wait to plead to Oklahoma’s Pardon and Parole Board for a commutation, Jones has arrived at his last real chance to walk free.
 The board meets Sept.
-13 to determine if it will recommend Gov. Kevin Stitt (R) grant his commutation.
-A favorable outcome would commute his death sentence to life and spare him from another execution date; his team hopes he will not only be freed from death row, but released on time served.
+13 to determine whether it will recommend that Gov. Kevin Stitt (R) grant his commutation.
+A favorable outcome would commute his death sentence to life and spare him from another execution date; his team hopes he will not only be freed from death row but released on time served.

-In vastly different ways, both Ellison’s and Jones’s lives were altered the night of July 28, 1999 when Howell, a 45-year-old father of two and beloved community figure, was shot in front of his parent’s Edmond, Okla. home in a carjacking gone wrong.
+In vastly different ways, both Ellison’s and Jones’s lives were altered the night of July 28, 1999, when Howell, a 45-year-old father of two and beloved community figure, was shot in front of his parents’ Edmond, Okla., home in a carjacking gone wrong.

-The commutation application submitted last week by Jones’s defense is packed with affidavits, testimonies and exhibits that aim to distill 20 years of information that will buttress Jones’s claim of innocence.
+The commutation application submitted last week by Jones’s defense is packed with affidavits, testimonies and exhibits that aim to distill 20 years of information to buttress Jones’s claim of innocence.
 Among them will be a 13-minute video from Ellison, now 75, that recounts her closeness to Howell and her experience on the prosecution’s side of Jones’s trial.

 Ellison’s video also explains that after reviewing evidence and information that wasn’t presented at Jones’s trial and squaring that with what she witnessed as the trial unfolded two decades ago, she views the case against Jones as weaker than ever.
 Meeting Jones in person was what finally prompted her to speak out.